The Real New Testament Church

 Suitable:

-• Justified from all transgression of the rule of law, not guilty.
+• Justified from all transgression of the "law of sin," not guilty.

 • Debt of sin “paid in full” by the blood of the Eternal Covenant.

-• Forgiven of all transgression of the rule of law (past, present, and future).
+• Forgiven of all transgression of the "law of sin" (past, present, and future).

-• Declared righteous according to the standard of the rule of law.
+• Declared righteous according to the standard of the "law of sin."

 • “Holy and blameless and beyond reproach.”